sc-ventures/cloudbreak-documentation/docs/images.md

 **(Option 1) Image Catalog on the Cloudbreak VM**

 Once you've built the custom images, create the `custom-image-catalog.json` file and save it on your Cloudbreak machine in the `/var/lib/cloudbreak-deployment/etc` directory.
-The etc directory does not exist by default so you must create it.
 For example:

-<pre>cd /var/lib/cloudbreak-deployment
+<pre>sudo su
-mkdir etc
+cd /var/lib/cloudbreak-deployment/etc
 vi custom-image-catalog.json</pre>

 The structure of the image catalog JSON file file and an example image catalog JSON file are provided below.